adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 column name type        typeof key description
 ----------- ----------- ---------- -----------------------------------
-person_id   CHAR(6)     primary    The primary identifier of a person.
+person_id   NUMERIC(6)  PK         The primary identifier of a person.

 fisrt       VARCHAR(30) n/a        The person's first name, UTF8.